Japan looks to Nevada as it considers gaming regulations

 Impact on Nevada

-Bussmann said Nevada’s relation with Japan will give local operators a leg up in the competition as they fight to receive one of three integrated resort bids.
+Bussmann said Nevada’s relation with Japan will give local operators a leg up on the competition as they fight to receive one of three integrated resort bids.

 The spots are highly coveted.
 Some predict the country’s gaming market will be worth more than $25 billion a year once resorts open, making Japan the second-largest gaming market in the world behind Chinese gaming enclave Macao.
 In comparison, Nevada’s gross gaming revenue was $11.9 billion in 2018.

-Sands, Wynn, MGM, Hard Rock International, Mohegan Gaming & Entertainment and Rush Street Gaming have expressed interest in building in Japan, along with a slew of other international operators.
+Sands, Wynn, MGM, Hard Rock International, Mohegan Gaming &Entertainment and Rush Street Gaming have expressed interest in building in Japan, as has a slew of other international operators.

 “Those that operate in Nevada versus other jurisdiction, or at least have a Nevada license, will have a leg up on those that do not, just because of the regulatory adherence that we have to have in Nevada,” Bussmann said.